NINJAMINEBRO/Aniloader_public/README.md

-**Handbook for Aniloader ver 0.4 Open Beta**
+**Handbook for Aniloader ver 0.5 Open Beta**

 *I might forget to update this for some versions, but it shouldn't really change much.
 If you have any*

-*question on this program, just message me via discord.*
+*questions on this program, just message me via discord.*